cinthialandia/cinthialandia-blog/src/pages/blog/prototype.md

 In classical OOP, every object created also receives a copy of the methods and properties that the class defines.

-With prototypal OOP, objects don't get a copy but rather an object to another object that already has the implementation, and relies on "behavior delegation" to achieve the inheritance effect.
+With prototypal OOP, objects don't get a copy but rather a link to another object that already has the implementation, and relies on "behavior delegation" to achieve the inheritance effect.

-### You can add methods and properties in runtime to prototypes
+### You can add methods and properties to prototypes in runtime

 In classical OOP, you can't add more properties or methods to a class in runtime.
 It all happens when you write and compile your code.